 How to apply

-The application process begins during the CISLA sophomore informational meeting held every September.
+The application process begins during a CISLA sophomore informational meeting held every September.
 At this meeting, interested students receive additional details about the application process and provide their email address.
 All interested applicants will be asked to complete an Intent to Apply Google form.

 The CISLA Application

 The elements of the CISLA Application include:

-- A motivation letter of approximately one page (250 words) explaining why the applicant would like to be part of CISLA
+- A motivation letter of approximately one page (250 words) explaining why the applicant would like to be a CISLA scholar

 - A list of four proposed supporting courses (see below)